XZiar/RayRenderer/common/miniLogger/README.md

 * **Global Backend** `shared`

-  Global hooker.
-Used to capture logging in other runtime (.Net).
+  Global hook.
+Expose ability to capture logs in other runtime (.Net).

 ## License